-Joseph Smith, the prophet of the Restoration, struggled immensely with following the Lord’s command to begin practicing plural marriage.
+Joseph Smith, the prophet of the Restoration, struggled immensely to follow the command to begin practicing plural marriage.
 The Church explains, “Joseph told associates that an angel appeared to him three times between 1834 and 1842 and commanded him to proceed with plural marriage when he hesitated to move forward.
 During the third and final appearance, the angel came with a drawn sword, threatening Joseph with destruction unless he went forward and obeyed the commandment fully.”

 Helen Mar Kimball Whitney would later record, “Joseph put off the dreaded day as long as he dared.”